top of page

 Timua Crofts

-This trophy was presented to the then Polynesian National Committee on behalf of the Waitaha Cultural Council.
+This taonga was presented to the then Polynesian National Committee on behalf of the Waitaha Cultural Council.
 When it was designed in the form of Mt Aoraki there were two main themes in Timua Croft’s mind – ‘Te Reo o Aoraki’ and ‘te ngākau aroha’.
 Both these elements have significance for Ngāi Tahu.
 At the time, Ngāi Tahu dialect and reo among its own members was not regarded as strong and vibrant, compared to other tribal groups.
 Te reo o Aoraki in the form of the tupuna maunga, Aoraki, was seen as the pinnacle to which Ngāi Tahu should aspire.
 ‘Te ngākau aroha’ on the other hand, represents Ngāi Tahu maintaining and retaining their Māori heart and values of aroha and manaakitanga.
 The saying “te ngākau aroha” was devised by Te Aritaua Pitama and was adopted as the motto for the then active Kapa Haka, Te Whetū Ariki o Kahukura.

 WHAKAWĀTEA